Bioinspired Communication & Ethics

 Case Study Source Document

-• Team Science Case Studies — Full case briefs with discussion questions, sources, and team activities for all five cases used in this module
+• Team Science Case Studies — Full case briefs with discussion questions, sources, and team activities for all five cases used in this module are provided on Blackboard

 Supplementary References (Consult as Needed)